 To interpret the results, compare the p-value to your significance level.
 If the p-value is less than the significance level, you know that the test statistic fell into the critical region.
 For this study, the statistically significant result supports the notion that the population mean is greater than the target value of 100.

 Confidence intervals for a one-tailed test are similarly one-sided.
 You’ll obtain either an upper bound or a lower bound.
-In this case, we obtain a lower bound, which indicates that the population mean is likely to be greater than or equal to 100.631.
+In this case, we get a lower bound, which indicates that the population mean is likely to be greater than or equal to 100.631.
 There is no upper limit to this range.
-This one-sided lower-bound matches our goal of determining only whether the new parts are stronger than our target value.
-We only need to know that the parts are stronger.

 This test is unable to detect a negative difference even when the sample mean represents a very negative effect.